lynxthecat/cake-autorate/README.md

 ![image of Bandwidth Compromise](./Bandwidth-Compromise.png)

-## The Solution: automatic bandwidth adjustment based on load and rtt
+## The Solution: Automatic Bandwidth Adjustment based on LOAD and RTT

 The **CAKE-autorate.sh** script periodically measures the load and Round-Trip-Time (RTT) to adjust the upload and download values for the CAKE algorithm.